joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/21/technology/police-can-open-your-phone-its-ok.html?searchResultPosition=2

 **Westminster Dog Show Will Move to the Country in June**\
-`The event, long a fixture at Madison Square Garden in Manhattan, will move to Lyndhurst, an estate along the Hudson River in Westchester County, N.Y., for an outdoor show in 2021.`\
+`The event, long a fixture at Madison Square Garden in Manhattan, will move to Lyndhurst, a riverside estate in Westchester County, next year for an outdoor show.`\
 https://nytimes.com/2020/10/21/sports/westminster-dog-show-2021-tarrytown-lyndhurst.html?searchResultPosition=3

 **What Cows Eat Affects Climate**\